hjanime/SPADEVizR/README.md

 ```

 <img src="README.figures/CountViewer-1.png" style="display: block; margin: auto;" />
+*Jitter representation showing the number of cells associated to a set of selected cluster, for a set of samples.*

 It is to note that the function computes the sum of all samples by default but allows to select the samples (using `samples` parameter) which are used to calculate the number of cells in each cluster.

 ## <a name="tree_viewer_function"/> 6.2 Visualization of combined SPADE trees (Tree Viewer)